KarandeepBisht/KarandeepBisht/README.md

 ### Hello there!
 I'm karan, a passionate java developer.
-Currently based in gurgaon and always eager to lear and explore new things.
+Currently based in gurgaon and always eager to learn and explore new things.
 ## Skills
 * Core Java
 * Spring frameworks